Ukraine's Poroshenko urges more sanctions if Russia backs referendum

 The West has already imposed several rounds of sanctions on specific Russians, including some members of Putin’s inner circle, and several companies.

-Additional reporting by Andreas Rinke and Stephen Brown; editing by Andrew Roche
+Additional reporting by Andreas Rinke and Stephen Brown; Editing by Stephen Brown